Trump Aide Hits Back At ABC Anchor For Comments About Him Leading To Suspension

 Moran interviewed President Trump in the Oval Office in late April marking his first 100 days in office.

-The Moran, age 65, a Chicago native, worked as a reporter at New Republic and a reporter/editor at the Legal Times.
+The 65-year-old Moran is a longtime journalist whose career includes stints at Court TV, the New Republic, and the Legal Times.

-He then served as a news correspondent and anchor for Court TV, where he gained national recognition for his coverage of high-profile trials, including those of Lyle and Erik Menendez and O.J.
-Simpson.

-Moran joined ABC News in 1997, covering the Supreme Court initially before becoming chief White House correspondent in 1999.
-He held that post until late November 2005, covering the presidencies of Bill Clinton and George W. Bush.
+He joined ABC News in 1997 as Supreme Court correspondent and later served as chief White House correspondent, covering the Clinton and Bush administrations.

-He was named senior national correspondent in 2018 after five years as ABC News Chief Foreign Correspondent and seven years as Nightline co-anchor.
+He has also held roles as chief foreign correspondent, Nightline co-anchor, and senior national correspondent

 Check back to Daily Voice for updates.